 3. Practise clever blow-drying

-Once done, you can continue to dry your hair the right way around.
+Once done, you can continue to dry your hair from the top.
 Use a round brush to pull the hair up from the roots and continue to dry your hair, section by section.

 4. Speak to your hairdresser

-If anyone knows a thing or two about how to make your hair look thicker and fuller, it’s your professional stylist.
+If anyone knows a thing or two about how to make your hair look thicker and fuller, it’s your hairstylist.

-They will likely have suggestions, whether that’s to do with cut, styling, products, or routine hair care.
+Try speaking to them and letting them play around with your hair.
+They’ll likely have suggestions, whether that’s to do with cut, styling, products, or hair care.
 For example, a layered haircut can add lots of volume, as well as movement around the face and height at the roots.

 Colouring can also be a useful device, as using darker tones and highlights can add depth and create an illusion of greater fullness.
 This may be tricky to achieve at home, so it’s worth utilising the expertise of a colourist.